UsabilityEngineering/style-guide/phaseII/README.md

 able to get feedback through other students Cognitive Walkthrough using our wireframes and personas with scenarios.

 ## WireFrames
+We mainly focused on creating a wireframe that would show how our app would function.

 ## Cognitive Walkthrough